Asch5/keystroke_app/Current_cursor_rules.md

 **Implementation:**

 - Package Manager: Use pnpm for all package management.
-- Database Operations: Execute all Prisma-related tasks using the scripts defined in package.json (e.g., pnpm run p-studio, pnpm run p-migrate, pnpm run p-generate).
+- Database Operations: Execute all Prisma-related tasks using the scripts defined in package.json (e.g., pnpm p-studio, pnpm p-migrate, pnpm p-generate).
 Do not call prisma directly.
+- **Next.js Configuration**: Always use `next.config.mjs` (ES modules format) as the single source of configuration.
+Never create duplicate `next.config.js` files.
+The consolidated configuration handles image optimization, authentication, CORS headers, and other settings.
 - Testing Structure: Follow strict test organization patterns:
-  - **/tests folder**: Only for server-side tests (API routes, server actions, database operations, integration tests with external services)
+  - **/tests folder**: Only for server-side tests (API routes, server actions, database operations, integration tests with external services) this folder has its own package.json with scripts for running tests.
   - **Component folder**: Component tests using Vitest/Jest + React Testing Library should be co-located with components (e.g., `Button.test.tsx` next to `Button.tsx`)
   - **Hook folder**: Custom hook tests should be co-located with hooks (e.g., `useAuth.test.ts` next to `useAuth.ts`)
   - **Utils folder**: Utility function tests should be co-located with utilities (e.g., `formatDate.test.ts` next to `formatDate.ts`)